 - a reflexive, evidence-based style, rather than theoretical-only dialogue

 The audience for the research is academics who work on cross-disciplinary research problems, the leading HR, strategy or performance research centres, senior managers (not just HR), and specialists from the internal centre of expertise who wish to keep abreast of leading thinking.

 The journal is also supported by a cadre of senior HR leaders from major organisations would will provide commentary and analysis on some of the leading academic contributions.

-Contributions to the jounal are sought around the following topics:
+Contributions to the journal are sought around the following topics:

 - HR and organisational performance

 - crisis and organisational effectiveness